suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Then, the validate sequence contains the following operations:

-- Set Component Index directive (see {{suit-directive-set-dependency-index}})
+- Set Component Index directive (see Section 8.4.10.1 of {{I-D.ietf-suit-manifest}})
 - Check Image Match condition (see Section 8.4.9.2 of {{I-D.ietf-suit-manifest}})
 - Process Dependency directive (see {{suit-directive-process-dependency}})

-If any dependency is declared
+If any dependency is declared, the dependent MUST populate all command sequences for the current procedure (Update or Invoke).

 NOTE: Any changes made to parameters in a dependency persist in the dependent.